Byaku-Dou

 From here, there are another 7 moves before the route finishes on a jug at the top of the headwall.

-After Dai Koyamada’s first ascent, the route went unrepeated for over 12 years until Motochika Nagao’s claimed the second ascent in 2015.
+There is not much information out there documenting Dai Koyamada’s first ascent.
+But after the established and sent the boulder, the route went unrepeated for over 12 years until Motochika Nagao’s claimed the second ascent in 2015.
 Nagao’s ascent gave an insight into how hard the problem is and why it went unrepeated for over a decade.
 The Japanese climber spent over two years working on the problem prior to his ascent, expressing the difficulty of the problem both physically and mentally.

 Nagao stated that the undercling, one of the first moves in the starting sequence, is extremely difficult, even as a single problem on its own.
 After this initial crux, there are approximately another 9 moves of 8B, before reaching the hugely power-intensive single mono-pocket dyno.